massclown/HalfSwordTrainerMod/README.md

 * UE4SS developers, https://github.com/UE4SS-RE/RE-UE4SS
 * Bjorn Swenson, developer of `maf`, https://github.com/bjornbytes/maf which is used for vector rotation here.
 * TheLich from NexusMods for caching code
+* @glassoflimesoda from Half Sword Discord for the screenshot install tutorial at https://imgur.com/a/3RFOQiS